jbsoum/Truecharts-Build-Tutorial/README.md

 Basically, DNS is the system the internet uses to map IP addresses to domain names like https://your-cool-server.xyz

 First, you're going to need a domain name.
 If you don't want to pay for one, you can use free services like [Freenom](https://www.freenom.com).
-It should be noted that you don't have ownership or transfer rights over the domain you get.
+It should be noted that you don't have ownership or transfer rights over the domain you get from Freenom.

 If you want your own snazzy domain, check out [Namecheap](https://www.namecheap.com/)